 First, we need to understand a little more about stress.

-Two psychologists, Yerkes and Dodson, discovered a correlation between stress levels and performance.
+In 1908, psychologists Robert M. Yerkes and John D. Dodson found a relationship between stress levels and performance.
 Too much stress can cause us to feel overwhelmed.
 Too little stress often leaves us feeling unmotivated.
 However, we can complete tasks most effectively when there is just enough stress to motivate us.
 This is often what results in us feeling like we are in “the zone” and when we can complete tasks most effectively.

 Though we may try our best to stay in “the zone” there are still times where we experience anxiety and feel overwhelmed.
 There are 3 things we can do to fix this.